AlNocquet/OC-Projet9-LITReview/README.md

 - Publish or request reviews of books or articles (called "tickets")
 - Write a review for any ticket (self-created or by other users)
 - Follow or unfollow other users
+- Block or unblock users to prevent interactions
 - Access a personalized feed showing:
   - Their own posts
   - Posts from followed users (tickets and reviews)